Skip to content

 The Reflexivity Loops

-1. Attention spikes, bringing in new users.
+1. Attention spikes, and new users arrive.

 The Keynesian Beauty Contest